Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 * f intersection of axes 4, 5 and 6
 * p end effector TCP

-The intersection of axes 1 and 2 will be tried to be lowered to non-intersecting axes, following the article by Yue-sheng/Ai-ping (see literature list on screw page).
+The point names will be used in the object model later.

 # unsorted: